linagora/matrix-dart-sdk/README.md

 - Adding the `-x olm` flag will skip tests which require olm
 - Using `-t olm` will run only olm specific tests, but these will probably break as they need prior setup (which is not marked as olm and hence won't be run)

+# Folked supported
+This is a forked repository.
+We are trying to maintain this repo for our vision of our project, but we still need to contribute to the upstream repository, which is a problem that also impacts the community.
+And we try to keep track of the updates of the upstream repository version to version.

+It is the process to keep track with the `main` branch in upstream repository

+1. Sync folk `main` branch here with upstream `main`
+2. Checkout new branch `twake-supported-0.x.x` from latest main
+3. Cherry pick and resolve confliction from the previous `twake-supported-0.y.z`